lfsegoro/tw4HowToInstall/README.md

+Warning!!!
+It not worked on react.
+On react+vite use postcss method. this is only use tailwindcss/cli, and tried on vue.js and worked.
 This is how to install tailwindcss v4.
 I tried with framework vue.js.
 This is for a new blank project folder.
 Do:
 ```